Key Environmental Reporting Triggers for Developers in NSW

 Migration Pathways and Off-Site Risk

 Environmental reporting is often triggered where contamination has the potential to migrate beyond the site boundary.
-Groundwater, surface water, vapour and dust pathways are all considered in this context.
+Groundwater, surface water, vapour and dust pathways are key considerations.

 Where investigations indicate that contaminants may move toward sensitive receptors such as waterways, neighbouring properties or occupied buildings, reporting is required to define the risk and outline management or monitoring measures.
-This type of reporting is particularly common in coastal and industrial areas of NSW.
+This is particularly relevant in coastal and industrial areas of NSW where groundwater behaviour is a key driver.

 High-Risk Materials and Activities

 Certain materials and activities attract heightened reporting requirements due to their inherent risk.
-These include decommissioning underground petroleum storage systems, working near landfills, managing persistent contaminants such as PFAS, and removing friable asbestos.
+These include removal of friable asbestos, decommissioning underground petroleum storage systems and management of persistent contaminants.

-In these situations, reporting is often more detailed and may involve staged submissions to regulators, ongoing monitoring and formal validation once works are complete.
+In these situations, reporting is often more detailed and may involve staged submissions to regulators, ongoing monitoring and formal validation before works can progress or conclude.

 Why Understanding Reporting Triggers Matters